|

 and Sally then marry.
 The 'Second

 Series' was intended to follow the course and break-down of their marriage.
-1879 edition by

 Rose-Belford of Chicago Serialisation The World,